Skip to main content

 • burns calories and may help you regain your pre-pregnancy weight

-Why breastfeeding is good for the environment
+Why breastfeeding is important for the environment

 Breastfeeding is free and has a low environmental impact.